|

 This button loads the program that currently resides in

-onto the board.
-The file does not
+the edit box onto the board.
+The file does not have to

-edit box and interpret them.
-The output
+of the edit box and interpret them.
+The output of this

-message will be displayed saying the board
+success, a message will be displayed saying the board

 was successfully loaded.
 If this message is not